circleci/circleci-docs/jekyll/_cci2/workflows.md

           requires: # test1 will not run until the `build` job is completed.
             - build
       - test2: # another custom job; runs test suite 2,
-          requires: # test2 is dependent on the succes of job `test1`
+          requires: # test2 is dependent on the success of job `test1`
             - test1
       - hold: # <<< A job that will require manual approval in the CircleCI web application.
           type: approval # <<< This key-value pair will set your workflow to a status of "On Hold"